 More than 20,000 people rely on the state run Texas Health Insurance Pool.
-It insures folks with pre-existing health conditions who can’t find coverage elsewhere.
+The pool insures folks with pre-existing health conditions who can’t find coverage elsewhere.
 In a few months, that risk pool will no longer exist.
 And at least one North Texas family is celebrating.

-Flood, who lives in Collin County with his wife and two sons, figured he’d find another policy.
+Flood, who lives in Allen with his wife and two sons, figured he’d find another policy.
 But he was refused, over and over again.

-“The only place I could get health insurance was through the Texas health risk pool,” he said.
-“And that is 200 to 400 percent above what the average person pays.”
+“The only place I could get health insurance was through the Texas health risk pool.
+And that is 200 to 400 percent above what the average person pays,” Flood says.

 The Texas Health Insurance Pool was created in the 90s to cover people with pre-existing conditions, like cancers and heart disease.
 Pool insurance rates are required, by law, to be twice the rates on the commercial market – an average of $700 a month.

 But the Floods wanted to be responsible, so they agreed to grin and bear it.
 Thanks to the Affordable Care Act, they don’t have to anymore.

-Under Obamacare, insurers can no longer deny coverage to people with pre-existing conditions.
+See, Obamacare means insurers can no longer deny coverage to people with pre-existing conditions.
 That means the expensive lifeline that was the insurance pool is no longer necessary, and tens of thousands of people who were unable to buy on the private market in Texas can finally choose from a variety of plans.

 “Some people will pay more and some people will pay less,” Pogue says.
 “And part of that’s going to depend on which plan they pick.
 But one thing that can be said across the board for the risk pool is that they will actually have a plan choice that they haven’t had in the past that includes different insurance companies and different networks.”

 Of course, that depends on healthcare.gov working.

 “If problems continue and make it difficult for people who are in the risk pool to enroll, we’ll need to have a conversation as a state about whether it makes sense for the risk pool to stay open a little longer,” she says.

-Since people like the Floods have successfully made the transition, Pogue says it’s not time to call for a delay yet, and don’t even talk about repealing Obamacare with Bob Flood.
+Since there are people, like the Floods, who have successfully made the transition, Pogue says it’s not time to call for a delay yet, and don’t even talk about repealing Obamacare with Bob Flood.

 “What do you want to repeal, do you want to repeal the pre-existing clause?”
 Flood asks.
 “That would mean cancer survivors like me couldn’t get insurance.”